Gpx/gpx.github.io/src/posts/null-components-should-be-hooks.md

 date: "2019-02-23"
 ---

-Before Hooks were introduced in React I used to create several "null&nbsp;components".
+Before Hooks were introduced in React I used to create "null&nbsp;components".
 In other words components that render nothing.
 One example of such component is the following:

 ```jsx
 class PageTitle extends React.Component {